Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

-In this section we show that the \concave property we proved for the cluster costs yields and algorithm for computing the optimal $k$-Means clustering for one given $k=\Omega(\lg n)$ in $n 2^{O(\sqrt{\lg \lg n \lg k})}$ time.
-The result follows almost directly from \cite{Schieber}.
-In \cite{Schieber} Schieber gives an algorithm with the aforementioned running time for the problem of finding the shortest path of fixed length $k$ in a directed acyclic graph with nodes $1,\dots,n$ where the weights, $w(i,j)$, satisfy the concave property and are represented as a function that returns the weight of a given edge in constant time. \begin{Theorem}[\cite{Schieber}] Computing a minimum weight path of length $k$ between any two nodes in a directed acyclic graph of size $n$ where the weights satisfy the \concave property takes $n 2^{O(\sqrt{\lg \lg n \lg k})}$ time using $O(n)$ space. \end{Theorem}
+The concave property of the $k$-Means cost yields and algorithm for computing the optimal $k$-Means clustering for a given $k=\Omega(\lg n)$ in $n 2^{O(\sqrt{\lg \lg n \lg k})}$ time.
+The result follows almost directly from Schieber \cite{Schieber} who gives an algorithm with the aforementioned running time for finding the shortest path of fixed length $k$ in a directed acyclic graph with $n$ nodes and weights, $w(i,j)$, that satisfy the concave property.
+It is assumed that the weights are represented by a function (oracle) that returns the weight of a requested edge in constant time. \begin{Theorem}[\cite{Schieber}] Computing a minimum weight path of length $k$ between any two nodes in a directed acyclic graph of size $n$ where the weights satisfy the concave property takes $n 2^{O(\sqrt{\lg \lg n \lg k})}$ time using $O(n)$ space. \end{Theorem}

-We reduce the 1D $k$-Means problem to a directed graph problem as follows.
+The 1D $k$-Means problem is reducible to this directed graph problem as follows.
 Sort the input in $O(n\log n)$ time and let $x_1 \leq x_2 \leq \dots x_n$ denote the sorted input sequence.
-For each input $x_i$ we associate a node $v_i$ and add an extra node $v_{n+1}$.
-Now define the weight of the edge from $v_i$ to $v_j$ as the cost of clustering $x_i,\dots,x_{j-1}$ in one cluster, which is $CC(i,j-1)$.
-Each edge weight is computed in constant time and by the proof of Lemma \ref{lem:monotone}, particularly Equation \ref{eq:monge}, the edge weights satisfy the monge concave property.
-Finally, to compute the optimal clustering we use Schiebers algorithm to compute the lowest weight path with $k$ edges from $v_1$ to $v_{n+1}$. \begin{Theorem} Computing an optimal $k$-Means clustering of an input of size $n$ for given $k = \Omega(\lg n)$ takes $n 2^{O(\sqrt{\lg \lg n \lg k})}$ time using $O(n)$ space. \end{Theorem}
+For each input $x_i$ associate a node $v_i$ and add an extra node $v_{n+1}$.
+Define the weight of the edge from $v_i$ to $v_j$ as the cost of clustering $x_i,\dots,x_{j-1}$ in one cluster, which is $CC(i,j-1)$.
+Each edge weight is computed in constant time (by Lemma~\ref{lemma:precompute}) and the edge weights satisfy the monge concave property by construction.
+Finally, to compute the optimal clustering use Schieber's algorithm to compute the lowest weight path with $k$ edges from $v_1$ to $v_{n+1}$. \begin{Theorem} Computing an optimal $k$-Means clustering of an input of size $n$ for given $k = \Omega(\lg n)$ takes $n 2^{O(\sqrt{\lg \lg n \lg k})}$ time using $O(n)$ space. \end{Theorem}